 If your friend is doing any or all of the following, you need to reassess the friendship:

-- Emotional blackmail – saying they will hurt themselves if you don’t do what they ask.
+- Emotional blackmail – saying they will hurt or even kill themselves if you don’t do what they ask.

 - Alienation – saying they don’t want you to hang around with anyone except them or trying to alienate you from your other friends.